-Some FM systems use CTCSS (Continuous Tone Coded Squelch System).
-A carrier operated squelch can work together with a tone to make either an "AND" or "OR" squelch.
+Another reason this is recognized and discussed here, that some FM systems use a sub-audible squelch system, better known as CTCSS (Continuous Tone Coded Squelch System).
+A carrier operated squelch can work together with a CTCSS to make either an "AND" or "OR" squelch.
 Companies produce repeater controllers and use this acronym in many cases.
-Other types of signaling (digital, etc.) can also be used to control a circuit or System.
-Therefore, the general term used for SRG equipment is "SDI", for Signaling Decode Indication (or input).
-Other terms include "PL" "TPL" "CG" for various brands of equipment.

-"AND" squelch means it takes both a valid carrier and valid tone decode to activate the squelch.
-"OR" squelch means a valid tone decode will keep the squelch open regardless of the carrier squelch setting; thus, bypassing the squelch setting.
+AND squelch means it takes both a valid carrier and valid tone decode to activate the squelch.
+OR squelch means a valid tone decode will keep the squelch open regardless of the carrier squelch setting.
+In other words, an OR squelch tone decode bypasses the carrier squelch.
 An OR squelch is not desirable for amateur use because of the (annoying) long burst of noise that occurs after the input signal stops.
 AND squelch is best for amateur to avoid this burst.
-"OR" squelch, "reverse burst" (squelch tail eliminator) and other theory of operation is discussed in another document on the SRG web site in greater detail.

 Stock radio receivers have (carrier) squelch constants (time for squelch to close and mute the audio path) designed for both fixed (base station) and mobile (moving station) signals therefore, are a fairly long (200 msec.) time for squelch closure.
 This is noticed by a burst of noise at the end of a received transmission.
 For a single site this is tolerable however, for multiple links (hops) this can quickly add up to something annoying to listen to.
 It also slows down switching paths, causing user collisions.
 For links, this problem can be corrected by lowering the R/C constants in the squelch circuits; thus, shortening the squelch burst.
-However, if they are too low the circuits will be unstable therefore, require some careful selection, which is discussed in other documents concerning link receivers, on the SRG web site.
+However, if they are too low the circuits will be unstable therefore, require some careful selection, which is discussed in other documents concerning link receivers, on SRG web site.

 Links are not intended to receive mobile (moving) signals.
 Therefore, this squelch modification will be transparent to fixed (links) station use, which should be full quieting, strong signals.
 Only multiple "clicks" would be heard with this modification.
-The remote user (input) receivers will still have stock squelch components therefore, will provide for moving (mobile) signal changes, plus, "cover up" the multiple link clicks.
-The result will sound like a simple, small, single site System.
+The remote user (input) receivers will still have "stock" squelch components therefore, will provide for moving (mobile) signal changes, plus, "cover up" the multiple link "clicks".
+The result will sound like a simple, small, single site system.